percona/k8spsmdb-docs/docs/replication.md

 * simplify the migration of the MongoDB cluster to and from Kubernetes
 * add remote nodes to the replica set for disaster recovery

-!!! note

-    Cross-site replication has technical preview status and is not recommended for production environments.

 Configuring the cross-site replication for the cluster controlled by the Operator is explained in the following subsections.